nunit/docs/docs/articles/nunit/release-notes/framework.md

 We had 3 bugs reported, they are all fixed by the same Pull Request.

-IN addition a small internal build issue was fixed.
+In addition, a small internal build issue was fixed.

 ### Bug fixes